-Do I use single or double kayaks?
+Do we use single or double kayaks?

 We use both single and double (tandem) sea kayaks for the kayak portion of our trips.
 Our professional kayak guides will match you to a boat based on your experience and physical ability.
-People with sea kayaking experience may request a single kayak.
+People with previous sea kayaking experience may request a single kayak.